johnzon/key-value-store/README.md

 # Persistent Key/Value System Documentation

 ## Objective
 To design and implement a network-available, persistent Key/Value store that adheres to the provided interface and achieves specific performance, reliability, and scalability requirements.
-The system is implemented in [Language of Choice] and uses only the standard library.
+The system is implemented in golang and uses only the standard library.

 ---